EswarVenkat2070/Air-Pollution-Monitoring-System--IOT-Codes-/README.md

 # IOT-Basic-Codes
-This repository contains written in Arduino:
+This repository contains some of the basic codes of IOT written in Arduino:
 a) LCD Display code.
 b) Firebase Connectivity code for Uploading Real time values of Air from nodemcu to firebase).
 c) Gas Sensor code for monitoring Air Quality.